Heterogeneity Analysis with Heterogeneous Treatments

 This paper studies the causal content of canonical heterogeneity estimands in the presence of treatment heterogeneity.
-We focus on comparisons of differences-in-means (DiM) between groups used frequently in randomized controlled trials (RCTs), and the respective covariate adjusted DiM used in observational studies \cite{Imbens2015CausalSciences,Chernozhukov2024AppliedAIb}.
-These statistical estimands are scrutinized in a setting where the analyzed treatment is defined by aggregating effective treatments and heterogeneity groups are defined by aggregated confounders of the effective treatment.
+We focus on comparisons of differences-in-means (DiM) between groups used frequently in randomized controlled trials (RCTs) and the respective covariate-adjusted DiM used in observational studies \cite{Imbens2015CausalSciences,Chernozhukov2024AppliedAIb}.
+These statistical estimands are scrutinized in a setting in which the analyzed treatment is defined by aggregating effective treatments and heterogeneity groups are defined by aggregated confounders of the effective treatment.
 This \textit{double aggregation} setting spans a variety of empirically relevant cases.
-In particular, it nests heterogeneity analyses at different granularity under homogeneous and heterogeneous treatments as well as a variety of average estimands from the literature.
+In particular, it nests heterogeneity analyses at different granularity under homogeneous and heterogeneous treatments as well as a variety of other estimands from the literature.

-We provide a detailed decomposition showing how canonical heterogeneity in the double aggregation setting captures that groups react differently to the same treatment (effect heterogeneity), groups are treated differently (treatment heterogeneity), and their non-trivial interactions.
+We provide a detailed decomposition showing how canonical heterogeneity estimands in the double aggregation setting capture that groups react differently to the same treatment (effect heterogeneity), groups are treated differently (treatment heterogeneity), and their non-trivial interactions.
 In particular, the decomposition highlights that group differences may solely be driven by treatment heterogeneity and therefore not necessarily reflect effect heterogeneity.
 Similarly, effect heterogeneity could be masked by treatment heterogeneity.
-As a consequence, interpretation and policy conclusions derived from group differences obtained from, e.g.,~interacted regressions, matching or causal machine learning methods can be misleading.
+Consequently, interpretation and policy conclusions derived from group differences obtained from, e.g.,~interacted regressions, matching or causal machine learning methods can be misleading.